Last updated on November 25th, 2022

-My personal favorite island in Vanuatu, do not miss the chance to visit Tanna.
+My favorite island in Vanuatu, do not miss the chance to visit Tanna.
 Its main attraction is Mount Yasur – the world’s most accessible active volcano, but Tanna offers plenty more for those who stay for more than just a quick night.
 With hardly any paved roads and with remote villages where 26 different dialects are spoken, let curiosity lead you on a discovery of Tanna’s wild nature and old Kustom way of life.
-Living In the fringes, mysterious cargo cults do their own thing, further adding to Tanna’s cultural appeal to complement its awesome natural beauty.
+Living on the fringes of society, mysterious cargo cults do their own thing, further adding to Tanna’s cultural appeal to complement its awesome natural beauty.

-I personally stayed at the Tanna Evergreen Resort and absolutely loved it!
-The resort is just 10 minutes north of the airport and they’ll pick you up for free.
-Small bungalows dot what used to be a lush tropical garden before Cyclone Pam struck, but by the time you visit, it may be back in full bloom.
-There are budget style bungalows with shared bathrooms (hot water, electricity and mosquito nets provided) to go along with fancier ocean facing units.
+I stayed at the Tanna Evergreen Resort and loved it!
+The resort is just 10 minutes north of the airport, and they’ll pick you up for free.
+Small bungalows dot a lush tropical garden, and trails down to the ocean pass through a series of small tropical pools.
+When I stayed here, they were just starting to recover from the cyclone damage, but it looks like an oasis from recent photos.
+There are budget-style bungalows with shared bathrooms (hot water, electricity, and mosquito nets provided) to go along with fancier ocean-facing units.
 The entire property is perfectly situated for magnificent sunsets.

-The resort’s restaurant and bar is where you’ll be treated to a great breakfast (with Tanna Coffee served, of course), sunset dinners and connect to the (OK) wifi.
-Throughout the day, you can buy lunch, snacks and drinks.
-The dinner menu was excellent and well priced, considering you’re really in the middle of nowhere (mains start at V1,200).
-Choose from Thai curry, chicken specials and even a whole lobster for just V2,500.
+The resort’s restaurant and bar are where you’ll be treated to a great breakfast (with Tanna Coffee served, of course), sunset dinners, and connect to the (OK) wifi.
+Throughout the day, you can buy lunch, snacks, and drinks.
+The dinner menu was excellent and well priced, considering you’re in the middle of nowhere (mains start at V1,200).
+Choose from Thai curry, chicken specials, and even a whole lobster for just ~V2,500.
 As the sun sets and the air gets a bit chilly, a bonfire is lit nearby and millions of stars begin to shine in the night sky.